 Members are asked to report their satisfaction with specific services on a rating scale from 1 to 10, with 1 being dissatisfied and 10 being completely satisfied.
-Services that were rated with the highest levels of satisfaction were family support services, supported housing, peer support service, supported employment, and medication and medication management.
-ACT services and case management were rated the lowest.
-In 2017, case management, crisis services and supported employment were rated the lowest.
+Services rated with the highest levels of satisfaction were medication and medication management, peer support, crisis services, and family support services.
+It should be noted that case management and crisis services increased by the greatest amount when compared with the 2020 QSR.
+In contrast to 2020, ACT services and supported housing were rated the lowest.
 See Table 9 below.